 For investment advisory services, Kovack typically charges an annual fee of up to 2.90% of assets.
 The firm also charges up to this rate for third-party asset manager services.
 For financial planning, Kovack charges up to $350 per hour.
 Generally speaking, fees are charged on a quarterly basis, in advance.

 What to Watch Out For

-Certain Kovack advisors can earn commissions from investment product or insurance sales.
+As mentioned earlier, certain Kovack advisors can earn commissions from the sale of investment products or insurance.
 Advisors may also generate additional fees from mutual funds.
 Both compensation arrangements can create a potential conflict of interest, but Kovack says it abides by a fiduciary obligation to protect each client’s best interests.

 Opening an Account With Kovack Advisors

 If you’re interested in setting up an account with Kovack, you can visit the firm’s Florida office or you can call (954) 782-4771 to schedule an appointment.